squawk1200/CarND-Behavioral-Cloning-Project/README.md

 ***Histogram of steering angles***
 ![](sample_images/steering_hist.png)

 For each data sample, I also selected the image from center, left or right camera with equal probability.
 I added a small steering offset when the left or right images were selected so as to bias the car to return to the center of the lane.
 Here are images from the center, left and right cameras.
-Here are sample images from the left, center and right cameras.

 ***Left image***
 ![](sample_images/left_2.png)